Best Small Bedroom gardening ideas

 What are some of the challenges of small bedroom gardening?

 Space: The first challenge of small bedroom gardening is space.
-You need to find a way to make the most of the limited garden space you have.
+You need to find a way to make the most of your limited garden space.
 This can be done using vertical gardening techniques, such as hanging planters or shelves.

 Light: Another challenge is light.
 Small bedrooms often don't have enough light for plants to thrive.
 However, you can use grow lights to supplement your plants' needs if you're limited on natural light.